SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Add a New Employee in SAP SuccessFactors

-In this exercise, we will create...
+In this exercise, you will test the integration scenario by adding a new employee in the SAP SuccessFactors application.

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise

-After completing these steps you will have created...
+Run through the following steps:
+1. Logon to the [SAP SuccessFactors](https://hcm-us10-sales.hr.cloud.sap/login?company=SFEDU033158) application using the user ID and password provided to you by the instructors.
+Example user id is AD167-001@education.cloud.sap

 1. Click here.
 <br>![](/exercises/ex2/images/02_01_0010.png)